 How Much Money Will I Need to Budget for Poland?

-I hope this post helped you feel more confident about what currency is used in Poland!
+I hope this post helped you feel more confident about what the currency used in Poland is!
 In summary – Polish zloty is the currency to use in Poland, and you can’t use Euros.